MostafaSolimanMO/100-days-of-code/log.md

 ### Day 2: June 9, 2019

-**Today's Progress**: Reviewed AsyncTask in Android development on Udacity Android networking course and write some code by it..it's still confusing and a little bit hard but not like yesterday

-Installed ReactNative dependencies (Node, Python, The React Native CLI)
+**Today's Progress**: Reviewed AsyncTask in Android development on Udacity Android networking course and write some code by it..it's still confusing and a little bit hard but not like yesterday and Installed ReactNative dependencies (Node, Python, The React Native CLI)

-**Link(s) to work**:
+**Link(s) to work**: https://classroom.udacity.com/courses/ud843/lessons/0fdf2184-5ea3-4751-afc6-9287274982b0/concepts/last-viewed